-This issue of my primary newsletter was sent to newsletter subscribers.
+This issue of my newsletter was sent to newsletter subscribers.

 Sign up to receive future issues!